 New Clothes for New Year’s Day by Hyun-joo Bae This is the story of a young Korean girl getting dressed for the lunar new year.

-One of the biggest problems we had in writing this book was finding good quality books for Korean New Year.
+One of the biggest problems we had in writing this blog was finding good quality books for Korean New Year.
 If you have any suggestions for books on this list, we would love to add them.
 Please leave us a comment or send us an email with your favourite titles.

 Add a Few Festive Decorations